Gtalen/pands-project/README.md

 ```
 ### USAGE

-### Libraries/Prerequisites
+### Prerequisites

-The libraries used for this project Pandas, Numpy, matplotlib_pyplot, Seaborn and Sciplot.stats and these packages are available on the Anaconda installation package.
-Any additional package can be installed using pip install.
-Pandas was used for exploring the dataframe, Numpy - numerical arrays was utilized for data analysis while Matplotlib and seaborn was used for plotting data.
-These can be imported into the jupyter notebook with the command below;
+The libraries used for this project were Pandas, Numpy, matplotlib_pyplot, Seaborn and Sciplot.stats.
+These packages can be accessed via the Anaconda package.
+Aadditional requirements can be installed using pip install.

+#### Importing the requirements
 ```
 import pandas as pd
 import numpy as np